Scurby/DevEnv/README.md

    * outputs a screenlog to ~/run/screenlog*
    * use the config.lua in ~/run/conf/ to relace the config.lua in ~/MMOCoreORB/bin/conf.
    * uses gdb in batch mode and starts with the commands  in ~/run/run_gdb which you can change to your pleasing; (breakpoints, dumps, settings etc.)
 5. devtools - Installs Optional packages including xclip, vim, quassel, and others.
-Installs eclipse mars, imports project and sets git team properties.
+6. ide - Installs IDE.
+QTCreator - Atom - wxLua - Eclipse mars, imports project and sets git team properties.
    * (Requires Egit-properties.tar.gz in /home/setup/ )
-6. latest - do a quick git-stash, git-pull, and git-stash-apply so you can get to the latest code w/o loosing local work.
+7. latest - do a quick git-stash, git-pull, and git-stash-apply so you can get to the latest code w/o loosing local work.

 ### The following scripts are also useful...
 * ack - Nice source grep tool (try: cd ~/workspace/MMOCoreORB/src; ack PlanetManager).